pytent/pytentd/README.rst

 pytentd can load a configuration file into the Flask application, using the ``--conf [filename]`` command line option.
 This file should be a python file containing capitalised variables.

+- ``SINGLE_USER_MODE``: Single user mode allows pytentd to skip the entity name section of the url in order to only provide for a single entity.
+This should be set to the name of a entity in the db to use, or None to run the server in multi-user mode (which is the default).
 - ``THREADED``: Threaded mode is on by default, and is needed so that flask can fetch urls that it provides.
 It is not needed for single user mode and is only used when running tentd from the command line.

 Documentation is available on the configuration variables for `Flask`_ and `Flask-MongoEngine`_.